 Within 30 days of becoming registered in their Province or Territory, Students must login and upgrade their membership level by re-registering as a Certification Candidate and paying the appropriate fee.

-Massage Therapists eligible to work in Canada and are members in good standing and registered with the Province or Territory in which they live, are eligible to register as a Certification Candidate.
+Massage Therapists eligible to work in Canada and are members in good standing and registered with the Province or Territory in which they live, are eligible to register as a Sport Candidate Member.

-Certificate Candidates must hold a valid Standard First Aid certificate with CPR, take the CSMTA Advanced Sport Massage Course, and yearly provide proof of liability insurance and membership in good standing with their provincial body in order to maintain their membership in good standing.
+Sport Candidates must hold a valid Standard First Aid certificate with CPR, take the CSMTA Advanced Sport Massage Course, and yearly provide proof of liability insurance and membership in good standing with their provincial body in order to maintain their membership in good standing.
 In addition, members must have a current criminal record check done every 2 years.

 For those members in unregulated Provinces, there are additional requirements.